Welcome to MNZ

 This is from the CareersNZ website and it provides some general background information about massage therapy as a job.

-This takes you to a research article that describes the practice patterns of MNZ Massage Therapists.
+This takes you to a research article that describes the practice patterns of MANZ Massage Therapists.
 While the data is now a few years old, it is likely that there will be minimal change in practice patterns.

 Australian Association of Massage Therapists (AAMT) Student Journal ‘Hands on!’